Smart Contract Engineer

 Nice to have (not required):

-Experience with ENS or ENS-like naming systems, familiarity with off-chain resolvers, indexers, or oracle-assisted resolution, experience with Vyper, ability to read Yul or inline assembly, prior work on DAO frameworks or registry protocols, exposure to audits or formal verification, open-source protocol contributions, or a background spanning protocol engineering and applied research.
+Other valued experience: ENS or ENS-like naming systems, off-chain resolvers, indexers, or oracle-assisted resolution (CCIP-Read, ENSIP-10), ERC-6551 token-bound accounts, ERC-4337 account abstraction (Kernel/ZeroDev, Safe), Vyper, ability to read Yul or inline assembly, prior work on DAO frameworks or registry protocols, exposure to audits or formal verification, open-source protocol contributions, or a background spanning protocol engineering and applied research.

 You’ll Do